 This guide has been developed to give anyone who has sustained a manual handling injury some insight as to what’s involved when making a manual handling accident claim.
 The guide includes information such as what is classed as a manual handling injury, the type of injuries that can occur, what to do if you have been injured due to a manual handling accident, how to start your compensation for injury claim and much, much more.

 Also included is how to make a claim as an employee of the defendant, or as a member of the general public.
 We also outline what items can be included in your claim that will go towards the final settlement amount giving you the best chance of receiving the maximum amount possible.
-Included is a table that shows some average compensation payout amounts for certain injuries commonly associated with manual handling accident claims to give an idea of the amount you could possibly awarded.
+We have included a table that shows some average compensation payout amounts for certain injuries commonly associated with manual handling accident claims to give an idea of the amount you could possibly awarded.

 Manual handling accident compensation claims can be complicated and so by reading through the guide, you will have a better understanding of what is involved when making manual handling injury claim.
 Please don’t hesitate to contact Legal Helpline for further assistance.